-An historical study of the nature and the theological and biblical foundations of the worship practices in the Pentecostal/Charismatic renewal movement and the place of music in that context.
-Included will be a study of the biblical rationale for the type of worship called "praise and worship" with a practical emphasis on training the student to be a worship leader.
+An historical study of the nature and theological and Biblical foundations of worship practices in the Pentecostal/Charismatic renewal movement, and the place of music in that context, and the use of music in the evangelical church.
+Included is a study of the Biblical rationale for the type of worship called "praise and worship."
+Emphasizes training the student to be a worship leader.